Jump to content

 When it comes to complex topics in particular, many people resort to simple, emotional explanations – they offer a feeling of control.
 Here are a few examples:

-- “Wind turbines spoil the landscape and kill birds.”
-That sounds concrete – but it is often exaggerated.
-NABU shows that wind power can be compatible with nature if planned correctly.
+• "Wind turbines spoil the countryside and kill birds."
+This sounds concrete – but is often exaggerated.
+NABU shows that wind power can be environmentally friendly if planned correctly.

-- “Climate change doesn't exist – it's all political agenda.”
+• "Climate change doesn't exist – it's all a political agenda."
 Studies show that climate change is real.
-Denying it often follows psychological patterns such as fear suppression or loss of control (Zeit).
+Its denial often follows psychological patterns such as fear repression or loss of control (Zeit).

-- “Electric cars are worse than combustion engines.”
-This is only true if you look at individual aspects in isolation.
-The overall balance in favor of electric drives in the long term.
+• "Electric cars are worse than combustion engines."
+This is only correct if you look at individual aspects in isolation.
+The overall balance speaks in favour of electric drives in the long term and, in general, for less car traffic.

-- “A vegan lifestyle is unhealthy.”
+• "Living vegan is unhealthy."
 The German Nutrition Society considers a well-planned vegan diet to be healthy – with certain restrictions.

-- “Vaccination is dangerous; maybe they want to control us.”
-Belief in conspiracy theories fulfills a need for meaning and an enemy – not for evidence.
+• "The vaccine is dangerous; maybe they want to control us."
+Belief in conspiracy theories fulfils a need for meaning and an enemy image – not for evidence.

 Confirmation instead of insight